 Frequently Asked Questions

-How is RPA applied in manufacturing?
+What is RPA in IT industry?

-How does RPA boost productivity?
+How does RPA improve productivity?

-What are the three main RPA tools?
+What are the application of RPA in industries?